Mind Body Boost

 Although initial applications are now closed, if you feel you would benefit from participating in the programme, please complete the application form and email firstname.lastname@example.org to inform us as we may still be able to accommodate you (subject to capacity).

-Please note all applications will be considered but places will be dependent on programme capacity.
+All applications will be considered but places will be dependent on programme capacity.

 If you have any questions about MBB, please get in touch at email@example.com.